michael-lefebvre/Backbone-AppRouter/README.md

 ### createUri

-return an URL base on the route pattern and an array of arguments
+return an URL based on the route pattern and an array of arguments

 	var newProductUrl = app.router.createUri(productRoute[0], [321, 'anoter-product-name'])
 	console.log("create route: %s", newProductUrl);